-5. THE APARTHEID POLICY OF THE NP GOVERNMENT AND THE INTENSIFICATION OF DISCRIMINATION AND EXPLOITATION
+5. THE APARTHEID POLICY OF THE NP GOVERNMENT AND THE INTENSIFICATION OF DISCRIMINATION AND EXPLOITATION what already exited of that kind, while taking additional measures to repress a growing volume of non-white protest".(1994: 114-117).

 The power relations within the structures of white supremacy and racial capitalism changed drastically - to the detriment of all the groups other than white - when the NP became the government in 1948.